piyushbajaj0704/Personal_Code_Guide/Basic Commands.md

 - Search as you type: `Ctrl + r` and type the search term; Repeat `Ctrl + r` to loop through results.
 - Search the last remembered search term.
 Ctrl + r twice.
 - End the search at current history entry.
 Ctrl + j
+- Copy the text to search.
+Press CMD + G and iterate through the copied text in logs/terminal.
 - Cancel the search and restore original line.
 Ctrl + g